rjainrjain/midterm-project-movie-chatbots/README.md

 user> "Rush Hour 2"

 chatbot> Ok.
-You meant "Rush Hour 2 (2001)"
+You meant you disliked "Rush Hour 2 (2001)."
+Thank you!
+I have your preferences for 2/5 movies.
+Tell me about another movie you have seen.
 ```
 Above, the chatbot is able to disambiguate between multiple movies that match "Rush Hour" in its movie database.

 ```
-chatbot> I want to hear more about movies!
-Tell me about another movie you have seen.

 user> I didn't like "The Notebook".
 ```
 ... the bot proceeds to gather sentiment ratings from the user for 5 movies.

 ```
 chatbot> Thanks!
-That's enough for me to make a recommendation.
+I have five movies to make a recommendation.
 I suggest you watch "In the Heart of the Sea".

 user> Great.
 Thanks!